Position

 What does a Hairstylist do?

-A Hairstylist creates and maintains hairstyles for clients.
-They work in salons, offering services like haircuts, coloring, and styling.
-Hairstylists use various tools and products to achieve desired looks.
-They listen to clients' preferences and suggest styles that suit their face shape and lifestyle.
+A hairstylist creates and maintains hairstyles for clients.
+They work in salons, spas, or other beauty establishments.
+Hairstylists cut, color, and style hair.
+They also provide advice on hair care and maintenance.
+They use various tools and products to achieve desired looks.
 Hairstylists must stay updated on the latest trends and techniques.
-They also ensure a clean and welcoming salon environment.
+They often work closely with clients to understand their needs and preferences.

 View Hairstylist jobs nearby